mrtrpak/Google-Ads-Certification-Training/README.md

 - Includes call buttons, consumer ratings, seller ratings, location information, sitelinks, additional text,  Google+ and more.

+- Each extension requires a minimum of 3 items, although Google recommends at least 5.

 **Automated Extensions:**
 - Automated extensions show only when they're predicted to improve yor text ad performance.

 - **Consumer Ratings:** below search ad based onsurvey data which varies by industry (customer service, fees, selection, etc.).
 - **Seller Ratings:** Displayed as a star rating 1-5.
 Taken from reputable sources that aggregate business reviews.
 - **Previous Visits:** Indicates if visited before, number of times visited and last date visited.
-- **Dynamic Structured Snippets:** webpage content of+ info on ads website that Google finds that fall into the search category that it deems beneficial to your ad performance.
+- **Dynamic Structured Snippets:** webpage content of info on ads website that Google finds that fall into the search category that it deems beneficial to your ad performance.
 - **Dynamic Sitelinks:** links to added pages on website below main link based on popular web pages or links to pages related to search query.
 Can be done manually for better control over displayed links.
 - **Dynamic Callouts:** highlights useful details about your business, products and/or services.
 Can also be done manually and manual will override dynamic created ones.

 **Extensions:** CHAR = characters

 - **Callout Extension:** Highlight key info and unique selling points.
 Include additional information about your business or its products and services.
 Offer an added 25 chars that cannot be clicked.